Kontent loves: Personalization

 Personalization & Headless CMS

 Personalization is another popular marketing tactic.
 In the headless CMS environment, you can personalize your messages across all communication channels, devices, apps (everything that’s connected to the headless platform) from one place.
 This helps you avoid irrelevant communication and unifies the customer journey.
-In the world of microservices, Kontent plays the central role in personalization, together with the marketing automation tool of your choice.
+In the world of microservices, Kontent plays a central role in personalization, together with the marketing automation tool of your choice.

 Visualize your personalization tactics